Pac-Man 1980: The Maze-Chasing Arcade Game Icon

 From restored originals to mini replicas — prices reflect demand (factor shipping).

 Pac-Man’s maze mastery blends strategy, speed, and that unbeatable kill screen thrill — timeless arcade perfection.
-For me, it’s the ultimate quarter-melter; chasing a perfect run never gets old.
-What’s your longest survival or best score?
+For me, it’s the ultimate quarter-pay-back Haha!
+So what’s your longest survival or best score?